chtz/cursordemo_dynamicform/README.md

 - **Custom Hooks**: Form state and related behaviors are encapsulated in custom hooks (`useFormState`)
 - **Controlled Components**: All form inputs are React controlled components for predictable behavior
+- **Callback Memoization**: useCallback is used for event handlers to prevent unnecessary re-renders
 - **Optimistic Updates**: UI feedback is provided immediately, with async operations handled in the background
 - **State Synchronization**: Form items and JSON representation are kept in sync with careful state management
 - **Utility Functions**: Complex state operations are abstracted into reusable utility functions